manu-mannattil/scripts/README.md

     files using sed.

 -   [plmgr](plmgr) is a media player agnostic M3U playlist manager.
-Its only purpose is to add/delete the currently playing track from a playlist file.
+Its only purpose is to add/delete the currently playing track to/from a playlist file.

 -   SubRip (SRT) subtitle manipulation scripts: [srtextract](srtextract)